What your spreadsheet was trying to be.

 Same depth out.

-Trading cards and one-of-a-kind memorabilia enter the catalog differently.
-Both arrive at the same place — field-level documentation and gallery-quality presentation.
+Trading cards and one-of-a-kind memorabilia enter differently.
+Both end in the same place: field-level documentation and presentation that actually holds up.

 Trading Cards

-Point your camera at any trading card.
-Vitrine identifies it — set, year, player, variant — and populates the fields.
-Grading info and comp data map automatically.
+Point your camera at a card.
+Vitrine identifies the set, year, player, and variant, then fills the fields.
+Grading info and comps map in from there.

 Memorabilia and one-of-a-kind items

 Start with title, photos, and status.
-The subcategory-specific fields surface from there — provenance, authentication, wear documentation, game attribution, condition specifics.
+The subcategory-specific fields surface from there: provenance, authentication, wear documentation, game attribution, and condition specifics.
 As deep as the piece requires.

 Your pieces, the way